Medical specialty: Canada

 Specialty training in Canada is overseen by the Royal College of Physicians and Surgeons of Canada and the College of Family Physicians of Canada.
 For specialists working in the province of Quebec, the Collège des médecins du Québec also oversees the process.

 Germany

 In Germany these doctors use the term Facharzt.

 India

-Specialty training in India is overseen by the Medical Council of India, responsible for recognition of post graduate training and by the National Board of Examinations.
+Specialty training in India is overseen by the National Medical Commission (formerly Medical Council of India), responsible for recognition of post graduate training and by the National Board of Examinations.
 Education of Ayurveda in overseen by Central Council of Indian Medicine (CCIM), the council conducts UG and PG courses all over India, while Central Council of Homoeopathy does the same in the field of Homeopathy.

+Specialization and superspecialization in medicine and surgery are pursued after completing MBBS, for which higher medical (MD, DM) and surgical (MS, MCh) degrees are awarded.
+The following medical and surgical specialties and superspecialties are recognized by the National Medical Commission (formerly Medical Council of India) and National Board of Examinations in Medical Sciences: